Singhvaibhav00023/Assignment/README.md

 5. Results will be displayed

 **Note:**
-Used TestNG with Parametrization created two tests for two movies "Pushpa: The Rise - Part 1" and "Krrish 3"
+Used TestNG with Parametrization created two tests for two movies "Pushpa: The Rise - Part 1", "K.G.F: Chapter 2" and "Tanhaji: The Unsung Warrior"

 **Integrated Project with Jenkins**